kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 katex: true
 ---

-When optimizing an algorithm it's often good to take a step back and think about the problem domain before jumping straight to coding.
+When optimizing an algorithm it's often good to pause, take a step back, and think about the problem domain before jumping straight to coding.
 Today I have seen following question asked on Stack Overflow:

 > I have a program that has two nested for loops and takes $$ O(n^2) $$ time.
 I want to know if there is such way
 > to decrease the time of execution for it.
 Example: